Cendes, Y. “How to Swallow a Star.” Astronomy (December 2021): 24. On the tidal disruption of stars by black holes.

 Talcott, R. “Black Holes in our Backyard.”
 Astronomy (September 2012): 44.
-Discussion of different kinds of black holes in the Milky Way and the 19 objects known to be black holes.
+Discussion of the 19 objects then known to be black holes.

 Haynes, K., & Betz, E. “A Wrinkle in Spacetime Confirms Einstein’s Gravitation.”
 Astronomy (May 2016): 22.
 On the direct detection of gravity waves.

 Black Hole Encyclopedia: http://blackholes.stardate.org.
-From StarDate at the University of Texas McDonald Observatory.
+From StarDate Magazine at the University of Texas McDonald Observatory; includes an introduction to basics and coverage of news.

 Black Holes: http://science.nasa.gov/astrophysics/focus-areas/black-holes.
-NASA overview of black holes, along with links to the most recent news and discoveries.
+Brief NASA overview of black holes, along with links to the most recent relevant news and discoveries.

 Virtual Trips into Black Holes and Neutron Stars: http://antwrp.gsfc.nasa.gov/htmltest/rjn_bht.html.
-By Robert Nemiroff at Michigan Technological University.
+Simulations by Robert Nemiroff at Michigan Technological University.

 Advanced LIGO: https://www.advancedligo.mit.edu.
 The full story on this gravitational wave observatory.